 Today the value of his pioneering work in several of these disciplines is increasingly appreciated by experts: his recording, cataloguing, and publication of the prehistoric rock engravings of the Vallée de Merveilles, his drawings of the flowering plants of the Riviera, his creation of the Museo Bicknell in Bordighera, and his contribution to the international language Esperanto.

-The first full biography of this great man will be published in May 2018.
+The first full biography of this great man was published in June 2018.